 3. Give the Designer Some Control

 Give the designer your thoughts and ideas and then let them do their job.
-It is more than appropriate to provide constructive criticism during a meeting, but micromanaging your designer through excessive emails with different ideas and changes is likely to add unnecessary time to the project and frustration for the designer.
-You’ve hired a professional, trust them to do their job well.
+It is more than appropriate to provide constructive criticism during a meeting, but trying to take over the project yourself is likely to add unnecessary time to the project and frustration for the designer.
+You’ve hired a professional, trust them to do their job well!

 4. Ask Questions!